 Coping with fear

 It’s normal to feel afraid.
-Learning about your cancer and about the treatment options can make you feel less scared.
-This also helps you work with your healthcare team and make the best choices for your treatment.
-You can also ask to speak with a counselor.
+Learning about your cancer and your treatment options can help you feel less scared.
+It also helps you work with your healthcare team and make the best choices for your treatment.

 Working with your healthcare team